 Anticholinergic Drugs and Dementia: The Link Gets Much Stronger!

 Alzheimer disease is devastating.
-People assume it is caused by bad genes or bad luck.
+People assume bad genes or bad luck must cause this condition.
 There are increasing data linking anticholinergic drugs and dementia.

 Where Can I Find A List of Anticholinergic Drugs?